Mellow Gold

 Mellow Gold is the third studio album by American musician Beck, released on March 1, 1994, by DGC Records as Beck's major label debut album.
-Critics noted the album's hybrid of various styles including rock, hip hop, folk, blues, psychedelia, and country, as well as ironic, witty lyrics.
-Its decidedly anti-commercial attitude led to it becoming an unexpected commercial success, peaking at number thirteen in the United States and eventually being certified platinum.
+Critics noted the album's hybrid of various styles including rock, hip-hop, folk, blues, psychedelia, and country, as well as ironic and witty lyrics.
+Mellow Gold's anti-commercial attitude led to the album becoming an unexpected commercial success, peaking at number thirteen in the United States, and eventually being certified platinum.
 As of July 2008, Mellow Gold has sold over 1.2 million copies in the United States.

 Background

 In a 1994 interview with Rolling Stone, Beck said of the album: The whole concept of Mellow Gold is that it's like a satanic K-tel record that's been found in a trash dumpster, quite matter-of-factly.
 A few people have molested it and slept with it and half-swallowed it before spitting it out.
 Someone played poker with it, someone tried to smoke it.
 Then the record was taken to Morocco and covered with hummus and tabouli.
 Then it was flown back to a convention of water-skiers, who skied on it and played Frisbee with it.
 Then the record was put on the turntable, and the original K-Tel album had reached a whole new level.
 I was just taking that whole Freedom Rock feeling, you understand.

 According to the album's liner notes, Mellow Gold was recorded at Carl Stephenson and Rob Schnapf's houses, predominantly utilizing a four-track.